Caitlyn Kreutz

-Caitlyn Rose Macacando Kreutz (born 28 January 1997) is an American-born Filipino footballer who plays as a forward for the Philippines women's national team.
+Caitlyn Rose Macacando Kreutz (born 28 January 1997) is a professional footballer who plays as a forward.
+Born in the United States, she represented the Philippines at international level.

 Early life and education

 Caitlyn Kreutz was born January 28, 1997 in Mission Viejo, California, U.S. to Olaf and Rose Kreutz Her mother is a Filipino and was born in the Philippines.

 She attended Buchanan High School in Clovis, California.
 For her first two years in college, she attended California Polytechnic State University and moved to the University of Nevada, Las Vegas on her junior year.

 Career

 High school and youth

 Kreutz played as a forward for Clovis' Buchanan High School.
 She was named Fresno Bee Player of the Year and Tri-River Athletic Conference in each of her last two seasons with Buchanan.
 She led her high school team to the Central Section Division 1 championships every year of her career.

 She also played for the Fresno Freeze FC at the Pacific North Division of the Fresno Freeze FC helping the club finish third as well as the Central California Soccer Alliance team that won the 2015 NorCalState Club.